ilovemicroplastics/OpenScoutV1-1/Software/Controller/message_to_contributors.md

 This was done as a workaround to the 1.3MB of memory contained, and the program maxes it out.

-Believe me, this ESP32 script seems intimidating, and it genuinely is if you aren't primed properly.
+This ESP32 script seems intimidating, but its not that bad once you get into it.

 I would recommend going in this order.
 - First have a basic understanding of C++ (Chose someone who knows already ideally)